Single Resolution Board (SRB) - (Decentralised Agencies)

 - Website: Single Resolution Board

-The Single Resolution Board (SRB) is the new European Banking Union's resolution authority.
+The Single Resolution Board (SRB) is the European Banking Union's resolution authority.
 It is a key element of the Banking Union and its Single Resolution Mechanism.
 Its mission is to ensure the orderly resolution of failing banks, with as little impact as possible on the real economy and public finances of the participating EU countries and others.

 What it does